sergiopalmavera/WGS_analysis_mmu/batch3/03_quality_control_analysis/r_scripts/01_QC_before_after_fastp.md

 The aim of this analysis is to have an overview of the read quality and coverage (before alignment).

+Resequenced-dropout sample (I34772) is included in the data set

 Load packages
 =============